South Africa says 12 million ‘probably’ had coronavirus

 “They have been exposed, they developed this key cell immunity which helps them to fight the severe effects of COVID-19,” said Madhi, the lead researcher on a clinical trial in South Africa of the coronavirus vaccine that Oxford University is developing with pharmaceutical company AstraZeneca.
 “They may have achieved an underpinning immunity.”

-Andrew Meldrum in Johannesburg contributed.
+Andrew Meldrum and Mogomotsi Magome in Johannesburg contributed.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.